 Extrusion Overcoating & Overjacketing

 In overjacketing or overcoating, a core mandrel with one or more components (the substrate) is fed through an extruder to add a layer of thermoplastic polymer over the substrate.
 An example of a common substrate is an etched PTFE liner with a reinforcing stainless steel braid, onto which a Pebax® or polyurethane extrusion can be applied (for example).
 The extrusion overcoating fully encapsulates the braid and adheres to the innermost layer of the substrate (the PTFE liner).
-A wide variety of polymers can be used for overcoating, and substrates may be coated with like material.
+We can use a wide variety of polymers for overcoating, and substrate coating.

 There are numerous benefits of extrusion overcoating.
 In the above example, the overjacketed wire braid gives the tubing greater kink resistance and a higher pressure rating, making it ideal for catheter shaft applications.
 Overcoating can also be used to apply a thin polymer layer over metallic guide wires.
 Extrusion overcoating can be used to provide insulation for electrodes, to provide damage protection for sensitive technology (such as sensors or optical fibers), and more.